-Wearing waterproof goggles while swimming with contact lenses will help prevent eye infections caused by bacteria from the water getting stuck under your contacts.
-Choosing the right goggles can make the difference between a relaxing swim and an uncomfortable experience, check out this article for tips on choosing the best non-prescription goggles for you.
+Wearing waterproof goggles stops bacteria from getting stuck under your contact lenses.
+Choosing the right goggles can make a difference when you go swimming.
+Check out this article for choosing the best non-prescription goggles.

 2. Rinse With Contact Solution

-Make sure to rinse with contact lens solution before and after your swim session to remove any bacteria.
-A multipurpose contact lens solution rinses, cleans, disinfects, neutralizes and removes protein buildup from contact lenses without scratching the lenses.
-Storing contact lenses in the solution keeps lenses hydrated and sterile.
+Always rinse with contact solution before and after your swim sessions.
+Multipurpose contact lens solution rinses, cleans, disinfects, neutralizes and removes from protein buildup.
+This removes bacteria without scratching the lenses.
+Storing contact lenses in the solution keeps lenses hydrated.

 3. Replace Contacts ASAP

-Although it is a rather costly option, consider getting Lasik eye surgery so you don’t have to worry about swimming with contacts.
+You can also consider a more costly option.
+Lasik eye surgery will ensure you never have to worry about swimming with contact lenses again.
 Lasik eye surgery permanently corrects nearsightedness, farsightedness and astigmatism.

-Swimming with contacts is risky and dangerous, your eyesight is important and you must do whatever you can to protect yourself.
-Being informed to make better decisions is the first step, now equipped with the knowledge you can stay safe and have fun!
+Swimming with contacts is risky and dangerous.
+Your eyesight is important and you must do what you can to protect yourself.
+Being informed to make better decisions is the first step.
+Now you can go out and have fun!